-After cremations as part of the cremation services offered in Bellingham, WA, we have to deal with the grief of death and loss.
+After cremations as part of the cremation services in Bellingham, WA, we have to deal with the grief of death and loss.
 If the loved one who died was our grandparent, we will experience a unique grieving process in the loss of close family members.

 Our parents – their children – have just lost a parent.
 That may produce prolonged and intense grieving for them, and it will be different than the grieving that we experience as grandchildren.
 The relationships are different.
 Our grandparent had to raise our parents, so they have memories of love, discipline, and growing up with them.
-We, on the other hand, probably experienced less discipline, and more love and fun with our grandparent.
+We, on the other hand, probably experienced less discipline and more love and fun with our grandparents.

 So, what our parents miss and are grieving over is different than what we miss and are grieving over.
 The key to making sure that everyone’s grief is recognized, validated, and supported, however, is abundant two-way communication.

 Sometimes, when people are grieving a major and very personal loss, like the loss of a parent or grandparent, they shut down and isolate themselves emotionally.
-This is the worst thing that a child who has a lost a parent or a grandchild who has lost a grandparent can do.
-Not only can this create lifelong emotional baggage, but it can leave immediate family members – even in the same household – feel alone in their grief or feel that their grief is not normal.
+This is the worst thing that a child who has lost a parent or a grandchild who has lost a grandparent can do.
+Not only can this create lifelong emotional baggage, but it can leave immediate family members – even in the same household – feeling alone in their grief or feeling that their grief is not normal.

 For some of us grandchildren, losing a grandparent can almost feel like losing a parent.
 If we spent a lot of time with our grandparent, or if our grandparent raised us, then we will experience their death just as we would the death of a parent.